 The technology revolution has transformed the world significantly over the last 15 years.
-Especially, IT has connected the world and enabled sharing, storing and accessing information on the internet like never before.
-This has created an ocean of structured as well as unstructured data.
-With the help of right tools of analysis, you can unravel amazing insights which can aid important business decision and strategic moves.
-This ocean of information is known as Big Data.
-The concept of big data is simplified by categorizing it into 4 dimensions, commonly known as the 4 V’s of big data.
+Information Technology has connected the world and enabled sharing, storing and accessing information on the internet like never before.
+This has created an ocean of structured as well as unstructured data available on the web.
+With the help of right data scraping tools, you can unravel amazing insights which can aid important business decision and strategic moves.
+This ocean of information, or Big Data as we call it, is simplified by categorizing it into 4 dimensions, commonly known as the 4 V’s of big data.

-Take any sector and you can comprehend that it is flooded with loads of data.
-Travel, education, entertainment, health, banking, shopping – each and every sector can benefit immensely from the Big data advantage.
+Take any sector and you can comprehend that it is flooded with data.
+Travel, education, entertainment, health, banking, shopping – you name it and you have it.
+Almost every industry today, is reaping or trying to reap the benefits of big data.
 Data is collected from diverse sources which include business transactions, social media, sensors, surfing history etc.

-Big data is collected and created in various formats and sources.
+Big data is collected and created in a variety of formats and sources.
 It includes structured data as well as unstructured data like text, multimedia, social media, business reports etc.

 As the saying goes “A picture paints a thousand words”, one image or video which is shared on social networking sites and applauded by millions of users can help in deriving some crucial inferences.
-Hence, it is the need of the hour to understand this non-verbal language to unlock some secrets of market trends.
+Hence, it is the need of the hour to understand the non-verbal clues of unstructured data.

-For instance, in order to understand the performance of a brand, traditional surveys are one of the forms of data collection.
-This is done by selecting a sample, mostly from panels.
-The advantage of this approach is that you get direct answers to the questions.
-However, we can obtain real time feedback through various other forms like Facebook activity, product review blogs, and updates posted by customers on merchant websites like Flipkart, Amazon, and Snapdeal.
-A combination of these two forms of data definitely gives a data-backed, clearer perspective to your business decision making process.
+For instance, in order to understand the performance of a brand, traditional surveys are the primary channel of data collection.
+However, you can obtain real time feedback through various other forms like Facebook activity, product review blogs, and updates posted by customers on merchant and marketplace, in lot lesser time.
+Variety of data definitely gives a clearer perspective to your business decision making process.

 In today’s fast paced world, speed is one of the key drivers for success in your business as time is equivalent to money.
-Fast turn-around is one of the pre-requisites to stay alive in this fierce competition.
-Expectations of quick results and quick deliverables are pressing to a great extent.
 In such scenarios, it becomes vital to collect and analyze vast amount of disparate data swiftly, in order to make well-informed decisions in real-time.
-Low velocity of even high quality of data may hinder the decision making of a business.
+Think about it, low velocity of even high quality of data may hinder the decision making of a business.

 The general definition of Velocity is ‘speed in a specific direction’.
-In 4 V’s of big data, Velocity is the speed or frequency at which data is collected in various forms and from different sources for processing.
+In 4 V’s of big data, Velocity is the speed or frequency at which data is collected in various forms and from different sources.
 The frequency of specific data collected via various sources defines the velocity of that data.
-In other terms, it is data in motion to be captured and explored.
+In other terms, Data Velocity it is data in motion to be captured and explored.
 It ranges from batch updates, to periodic to real-time flow of the data.

-The frequency of Facebook status updates shared, and messages tweeted every second, videos uploaded and/or downloaded every minute, or the online/offline bank transactions recorded every hour, determine the velocity of the data.
-You can relate velocity with the amount of trade information captured during each trading session in a stock exchange.
+You can relate data velocity with the amount of trade information captured during each trading session in a stock exchange.
 Imagine a video or an image going viral at the blink of an eye to reach millions of users across the world.
 Big data technology allows you to process the real-time data, sometimes without even capturing in a database.

 The higher the frequency of data collection into your big data platform in a stipulated time period, the more likely it will enable you to make accurate decision at the right time.

 The fascinating trio of volume, variety, and velocity of data brings along a mixed bag of information.
 It is quite possible that such huge data may have some uncertainty associated with it.
-You will need to filter out clean and relevant data from big data, to provide insights that power up your business.
+You will need to filter out clean and relevant data from the big data.
 In order to make accurate decisions, the data you have used as an input should be appropriately compiled, conformed, validated, and made uniform.

 Parting Thoughts on 4 V’s of Big Data

-These 4V’s are like four pillars lending stability to the giant structure of big data and adding precious 5th “V” – value, to the information procured for smart decision making.
-Check out here on how you can zero in on the right big data strategy, tailored exclusively for your organization’s growth needs.
+These 4V’s are four pillars lending stability to the giant structure of big data and adding precious 5th “V, that is, Data Value, to the insights procured for smart decision making.
+Web scraping service like PromptCloud help enterprises meet their quality data requirements by providing data scraping solution to them .

 How will you be utilizing these 4 V’s of big data in the near future?
 Do write in to us and let us know your thoughts.